whilesmartphp/laravel-oauth-apps/README.md

 });
 ```

-To use the API, provide the API key generated for the application in the X-YOURAPP-API-KEY header.
+To use the API, provide the API key generated for the application in the X-client-id header, and the secret in the X-secret-id

 Please feel free to contribute by submitting pull requests or reporting issues.